 Seeing your dog weak, trembling, and bringing up yellow bile can be distressing and confusing for owners.

-Dog Throwing Up Bile and Shaking — Why It Happens
+Dog Throwing Up Bile and Shaking: Why It Happens

 A dog that vomits bile and shakes is often experiencing discomfort from gastrointestinal irritation, pain, or systemic illness.
 This can happen due to an empty stomach, acid reflux, infections, pancreatitis, toxin ingestion, or severe stress.
-The vomiting of yellow or foamy bile usually indicates the stomach is empty, while shaking can be a reaction to nausea, pain, fever, or weakness.

 While some cases may be mild and temporary, others can signal life-threatening problems that need urgent care.